How to Improve Employee Retention? Better Leadership Development

 - Recognizing that changing behavior may require changing attitudes

 - Measuring results and adjusting accordingly

-Companies also need to recognize that every employee won’t make a great manager.
+Although employees desire career trajectory and leadership development, companies need to recognize that not every employee will make a great manager.
 According to Gallup research, companies aren’t always very good about selecting people to groom for management.
 Only about 10 percent of employees have the characteristics to become great managers, and perhaps another 10 percent could become decent managers with proper training.